Skip to main content

 If you are a vendor and sell to the public, you will have to register for a vendor’s license with the Ohio Department of Taxation through the Ohio Business Gateway site.
 You must collect and remit the Ohio sales tax paid by your customers.
 The current state sales tax rate in Ohio is 5.75 percent.

 And Ohio has a Commercial Activity Tax.
-Once your gross sales reach $150,000, you must register to pay the CAT.
+Effective in 2025 and beyond, if your gross sales reach $6 million, you must pay the CAT.

 Business License and Permits